What You Need to Know About Animal Control Worker

 - Clean facilities and equipment such as dog pens and animal control trucks.

-These are the skills Animal Control Workers say are the most useful in their careers:
+Below is a list of the skills most Animal Control Workers say are important on the job.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.